Fr4nkFletcher/fr4nkfletcher.github.io/_posts/2024-09-15-Building_a_webserver_in_Assembly.md

 ## Conclusion

 This project walks you through building a simple web server in assembly that listens on port 80, accepts connections, and serves a file in response to HTTP requests.
 By interacting with the server using `curl` and tracing the system calls with `strace`, you can gain a deep understanding of low-level socket programming and file serving in assembly.
-We also covered various ways to interact with the server using `curl`, including custom headers and saving output to a file.
+We also covered various ways to interact with the server using `curl`, including saving output to a file.